Galooshi/import-js/README.md

 document.createElement(new Button({ text: 'Save' }).toDOMElement());
 ```

-At this point, `Button` is undefined, we need to import it.
+At this point, `Button` is undefined.
+We need to import it.
 You begin by
 placing your cursor on "Button".
 Then hit `<leader>j` (or enter
 `:ImportJSImport`).
 The Vim buffer changes to the following:

 ```js
 var Button = require('components/button');

 document.createElement(new Button({ text: 'Save' }).toDOMElement());
 ```